 AI-based technology maintains a good record of a patient’s health conditions by observing the body pulse, temperature, and a variety of activities that help ensure an individual’s stats are constantly monitored while reducing the burden on medical professionals.
 Moreover, it also improves the customer chatbot service, which allows patients to resolve their doubts about medicines, treatments, and payments easily.

 3. Robotics in Healthcare:

-The implementation of automated healthcare systems in most hospitals and healthcare centres is not far off.
-Research indicates, Healthcare and technology are expected to become more prominent investment areas in the near future.
+The implementation of automated healthcare systems in most hospitals and healthcare centers is not far off.
+Research indicates that Healthcare and technology are expected to become more prominent investment areas in the near future.
 The field of medical robotics is rapidly expanding.

 Many hospitals have already begun to use robotics since the coronavirus outbreak.
 Patients at the Höpital Pitié Salpêtrière in Paris, France, for example, were cared for by Pepper, a caring, humanoid robot.
 During the COVID-19 pandemic, Pepper assisted patients in the intensive care unit in communicating with their families, who were not permitted to visit.
 The robot assists patients with a video conference via the tablet.
 This reduced the stress levels of both the patient and his family along with the risk levels of the hospital staff.

 Another excellent example is the Da Vinci surgical system, which has evolved into a perfect human teammate.
 It simplifies and expedites the surgery.
 Furthermore, it ensures the patient’s safety.
 Intuitive Surgical, an American company, created this robotic surgical system.
 It is controlled by a surge and is specifically intended to facilitate surgery using a minimally invasive approach.